Simulation-Based Inference for Direction Reconstruction of Ultra-High-Energy Cosmic Rays with Radio Arrays: Summary and Discussion

 Building on the calibrated posterior described above, we evaluated the performance of our SBI pipeline on the full event test set.
 We found that the temperature-scaled flow now encloses the true arrival direction within its $68\%$ highest-posterior-density cone with a median half-opening angle of $0.38^{\circ}$; only $3\%$ of events exceed an angular resolution of $1^{\circ}$.
 Because those cones derive directly from the posterior, each event carries a simulation-calibrated uncertainty rather than an error bar inferred from population statistics.

 For context, the analytic Angular Distribution Function method~\cite{Decoene:2021ncf, Guelfand:2025goo} reports a sharper $\approx 0.1^{\circ}$ direction resolution under similar jitter noise.
 This is similar to the resolution found in the case of the plane wavefront reconstruction method discussed in Ref.~\cite{Ferriere:2025}.
-However, it should be noted that their quoted uncertainties come from simulation ensembles rather than an event-level posterior.
-Our pipeline, therefore, complements these efforts by maintaining competitive resolution while adding verifiable, per-event credibility regions.
+However, it should be noted that Ref.~\cite{Ferriere:2025} provides event-dependent analytic Gaussian uncertainty ellipses and validates them with simulation ensembles; it does not construct an event-level Bayesian posterior.
+Our pipeline complements this by delivering calibrated Bayesian posteriors with per-event highest-posterior-density credibility regions.

 As shown in Fig.~\ref{fig:angular-resolution}, the angular resolution of our pipeline is most pronounced for inclined showers ($\theta \gtrsim 70^{\circ}$).
 In that regime, the radio footprint spans hundreds of antennas, and the encoding network captures enough shower information to shrink the median highest-posterior-density radius to $\approx 0.30^{\circ}$.
 Less inclined events ($\theta<40^{\circ}$) remain limited to $\approx 1.0^{\circ}$, yet all credible cones stay below the $1.2^{\circ}$ coincidence window.
 Furthermore, once an event triggers more than $30$ antennas, the median error plateaus at $\approx 0.35^{\circ}$; though additional stations help tighten the credible region.
 This floor traces back to the assumed 5 ns GPS jitter.